go-sphere/go-sphere.github.io/content/docs/components/protoc-gen-route.md

 - Use with `protoc-gen-sphere` for HTTP routing
 - Combine with `protoc-gen-sphere-errors` for consistent error handling
 - Works with any transport layer that can use the generated interfaces

-## See Also

-- Concepts: ../../concepts/protocol-and-codegen
-- Component: ./protoc-gen-sphere